-In a previous post “Why Organic’s is Better: the Benefits of Organic Cannabis” we dove into the world of Organic products- what it takes to be certified, why organic is better, and the health and safety benefits of organic cannabis.
-The use of cannabis in soil remediation was briefly mentioned, but with the increase in research on this subject, we felt that this topic deserved more attention.
+In a previous post “Why Organic’s Better: the Benefits of Organic Cannabis” we dove into the world of organic products.
+We talked about what it takes to be certified, why organic is better, and the health and safety benefits of organic cannabis.
+The use of cannabis in soil remediation was briefly mentioned, but we felt this topic deserved more attention.

 Industrialization & Environmental Remediation